mpalash/aliakbarmehta/content/cyber-~-to-not-wait-for-the-archive-home-and-labour-mired-in-the-complications-of-invisibalisation.md

 layout: layouts/content.njk
 tags: publication
 pubdate: "2019"
+unlisted: "false"
 hero: static/img/vicca-journal-home-issue-book-cover.jpg
-summary: The idea of _home and labour_ itself has been mired in the complications of invisibilization of labor, the misdirection of value and surplus, and the recontextualization of the capitalist system as the driver of home politics.
+summary: The idea of *home and labour* itself has been mired in the complications of invisibilization of labour, the misdirection of value and surplus, and the recontextualization of the capitalist system as the driver of home politics.
 Is the home, as a site of labour – both visible and invisible – a public space?
 Not through physical proximity and shared-ness, but as the